 If we are going to talk about the materials used by e-bikes in terms of ballooning prices, a lot of it hinges on the battery.
 In the past, there had been a preference for lead-acid batteries for electric bikes because of their relatively low cost.
 Some e-bike still actually use such batteries in their models.

 However, there is an apparent growing trend of companies opting for Lithium-ion batteries instead.
 This is because of their higher overall capacity, smaller size, and weight.
-While these batteries’ prices have gone down significantly during the last decade, it can still be argued that their prices are still sensitive to increases in prices of the materials used to make them.
+While these batteries’ prices have gone down significantly during the last decade, it can still be argued that their prices are still sensitive to increases in the prices of the materials used to make them.

 Metals like cobalt, lithium, and nickel, which form the majority of the components of li-ion batteries, are expected to always have persistently increasing demand.
 And it has been proven that these batteries are especially sensitive to even slight increases in the prices of these commodities.
 This is why a lot of e-bikers have qualms about the fact that a single battery replacement can cost you a hefty sum already.